gali-leilei/gali-leilei.github.io/content/note/max-and-min-search.md

 A few notes:

-- Use `profit` instead of `cost`, as we are maximazing a quantity instead of minimizing.
+- Use `profit` instead of `cost`, as we are maximizing a quantity instead of minimizing.
 - One can use a max-heap instead of a plain array.
 Either way the open set should be exhausted.

 ## Lesses More Puzzle